glennjones/sw-toolbox-example/Readme.md

 # sw-toolbox example

-A simple sw-toolbox example site with HAPI backend.
-Has five pages and a basic sw-toolbox setup
+A simple Google [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) example site with HAPI backend.
+Has five pages and a very basic sw-toolbox setup.
+It meant as a boilerplate on which I can build experiments.

 ``` bash
 $ git clone https://github.com/glennjones/sw-toolbox-example